ProcessorMicro/bash-functions/README.md

 ## <a id="purpose">Purpose</a>

+   You can have properly indented paragraphs within list items.
+Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

+   To have a line break without a paragraph, you will need to use two trailing spaces.
+   Note that this line is separate, but within the same paragraph.
+   (This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

 This distribution is designed to work in a bash shell environment, The bash functions in the file `functions.sh` can be used to enhance and manage bash scripts.
 When the file `functions.sh` is included (sourced) in a parent script more than 70 useful functions and many variables are available to the parent script.